oking02/signapse-test/README.md

 >
 > I haven't used strict hexagonal naming as I'm more used to using handlers/datasources vs adapters

+I've tried to keep dependencies to the minimum but might use a frameworks for http in a larger services, as they provide lots of nice to haves and routing options

 <img src="./arch1.png" width="800" alt="Medium">